Hanna was a happy, healthy 2 ½ year old girl until she complained of back

 Due to research, the doctors knew right away that my only treatment option was to have a bone marrow transplant.
 I received

 my new bone marrow cells on May 25, 2007!
-Treatment, transplant, and recovery was a very difficult journey, but today I am
+Treatment, transplant, and recovery was a very difficult journey, but this year,

 Hello Everyone!
 My name is Roman Michael